 Before performing any of the following, make sure you have a complete backup of your system.
 Recovery is all important if something goes amiss.

 If you've run Monolingual for the first time (or many times), then you've noticed that it leaves many languages unchecked that you would like removed from your system.
 You've also probably looked in Monolingual's preferences for a way to change which languages it removes and found nothing.
 That's because the languages Monolingual removes is based on the languages you have selected or deselected in OS X's System Preferences.
-So to start, open the System Preferences and click on the International icon (in Snow Leopard, the icon is labeled Language & Text).
+So to start, open the System Preferences and click on the International icon (in Snow Leopard and later, the icon is labeled Language & Text).
 If necessary, click the Language tab.
 You will see something similar to this:

 Click on the "Edit List..." button.
 In the resulting sheet that appears, uncheck all languages you don't need on your system.
 If English is your main language, it's extremely important that you DO NOT remove the subset language you need.
 If you have only English unchecked when you run Monolingual, all subsets of English will be removed from your system, REQUIRING a reinstall of OS X and pretty much all of your third party applications.

 This is less likely to happen in later versions of OS X. In 10.3.x and earlier, most OS X components had U.S. English as the default language when you examine items with Get Info.
 OS X 10.4.x and 10.5.x are marked just English, or en.
-In Snow Leopard, access to removing, or otherwise marking languages via the Get Info dialogue box has been removed.
+In Snow Leopard and later, access to removing, or otherwise marking languages via the Get Info dialogue box has been removed.
 But the basic premise is still to make sure you keep both English and your localized subset checked.

 So if you are a U.S. English user, both "English" and "U.S. English" need to be checked.
 This also applies to Canadian, British, Australian or other form of English.
 Both the subset English language you used when installing OS X and the base "English" need to be checked.
 Since my usage is U.S. English, my final form looks like the following: